TanzeelAkhther/codespace/ArgoCD/ArgoCD_intermediate.md

 Once the webhook is created, for every push event to to Git repository, the *webhook is going to send the events to the ArgoCD server*, and ArgoCD repo server will in turn pull the committed changes.
 *By using webhook we can remove the polling delay*

+ArgoCD continuously pulls Git repositories for any new changes an at the same time it will continuously check the status of kubernetes resources.

+**Various Resource Health Checks**
+1. Healthy status - used when all the resources are 100% healthy.